a) Joe’s Valley

 - CLIMBING: Guidebook it. $5/day/person.
 Collect all the wristband colors!

 - RESTING: If the weather is making you antsy, head to TBA, the climbing gym that will make you cry like a gumby.
 Super cheap with stout high-quality bouldering that will kick your ego down a notch.
 Right next to the gym is Pasha Coffee & Tea where you can chillax with your laptop, or head to the quieter back room to chill with a good book on a comfy couch.
 Another good cafe is Stone Cup.
 For a more active rest day, there is tons to see and do in Chatty that doesn’t cost a penny, just look it up.
-Tennessee Aquarium is awesome, but it’ll cost you.
+Tennessee Aquarium is awesome, but it’ll cost you a pretty $30.

 - CAMPING: Free to camp anywhere on the side of the road where you can fit a car.
 It will be obvious what those spots are.
 If they’re not too crowded, try to get a spot near one of the two porta-potty’s on Left or Right fork.

 - CLIMBING: Check out the guidebook.
 Or google search for videos.